My Journey to Building a 3D Printer

 I did, however, have an old 2D printer ripe for teardown.

-With a few 2N2222 transistors, an Arduino, and parts from the old printer, I was able to cobble together a stepper motor driver and a first axis.
+With a few transistors, an Arduino, and parts from an old printer, I was able to cobble together a stepper motor driver and a first axis.

 In university, I had no means of creating the custom parts required to Frankenstein together 3-axis from old 2D printers.